iworks/iworks-pwa/readme.txt

 * Added [OG — Better Share on Social Media](https://wordpress.org/plugins/og/) plugin integration.
 * Added plugin information into PWA script elements.
 * Added purpose "any maskable" to the biggest icon.
 Props for [vmaxs](https://wordpress.org/support/users/vmaxs/).
-* Updated iWorks Options to 2.8.2.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.2.
-* Updated iWorks Rate to 2.1.0.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.0.

 = 1.2.1 (2022-02-16) =
 * Added a message when the site permalink is "plain" - this plugin does not support it.
-* Updated iWorks Options to 2.8.1.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.1.

 = 1.2.0 (2022-02-15) =
 * Added the ability to change the text of the offline page.